-The CONTRACTOR must submit a Disenrollment request if it has identified the presence of Third Party resource that results in the individual's being ineligible for Enrollment in CONTRACTOR's Health Plan.
+The CONTRACTOR shall submit a Disenrollment request if it has identified the presence of Third Party resource that results in the individual being ineligible for Enrollment in CONTRACTOR's Health Plan.

-- 10.8 Third-Party Liability Recoveries by the Department - 10.8.1 The Department reserves the right to attempt recovery independent of any action by the CONTRACTOR. - 10.8.1.1 After one hundred and eighty (180) Days from the date of payment of a Claim subject to recovery for health recovery activities. - 10.8.1.2 After three hundred and sixty-five (365) Days from the date of payment of a Claim subject to recovery for casualty recovery activities. - 10.8.2 The Department will retain all funds received from any state-initiated recovery or Subrogation action.
+- 10.9 Third-Party Liability Recoveries by the Department - 10.9.1 The Department reserves the right to attempt recovery independent of any action by the CONTRACTOR. - 10.9.1.1 After one hundred and eighty (180) Days from the date of payment of a Claim subject to recovery for health recovery activities. - 10.9.1.2 After three hundred and sixty-five (365) Days from the date of payment of a Claim subject to recovery for casualty recovery activities. - 10.9.2 The Department shall retain all funds received from any state-initiated recovery or Subrogation action. - 10.10 Systems and Reporting Requirements

-10.9 Reporting Requirements

-The CONTRACTOR shall report all third-party cost-avoidance and recoveries for its Members as outlined below and in accordance with the format specified in the Managed Care Process and Procedure Manual.
+The CONTRACTOR shall report all third-party cost-avoidance and recoveries for its Members as outlined below and in the format specified in the Managed Care Report Companion Guide.

-- 10.9.1 The CONTRACTOR shall provide a monthly submission of TPL recoveries and include the following information: - 10.9.1.1 Inform the Department of the probable existence of Third Party coverage that is not known to the Department and any change or lapse in the Medicaid Managed Care Member's Third Party insurance coverage of which the CONTRACTOR has notice. - 10.9.1.2 Specify the amounts cost-avoided and amounts collected postpayment through retro recovery process. - 10.9.1.3 For any Third Party recoveries collected after the reporting period for Encounter data, the CONTRACTOR shall report this information to the Department and revise the next submission of the Encounter data report to either void or adjust the Encounter as appropriate.
+- 10.10.1 The CONTRACTOR shall provide a monthly submission of TPL recoveries and include the following information: - 10.10.1.1 Inform the Department of the probable existence of Third Party coverage that is not known to the Department and any change or lapse in the Member's Third Party insurance coverage of which the CONTRACTOR has noticed. - 10.10.1.2 Specify the amounts cost-avoided and amounts collected post-payment through retro recovery process. - 10.10.1.3 For any Third Party recoveries collected after the reporting period for Encounter data, the CONTRACTOR shall report this information to the Department and revise the next submission of the Encounter data report to either void or adjust